 Escape the City for a Day Trip to Guatapé

-Guatapé is a charming town near Medellín.
-It is known for its vibrant zócalos (painted facades), the breathtaking artificial lake dotted with numerous islands, and the iconic Peñol Rock.
-The town’s cobblestone streets and colorful houses make it a photographer’s paradise, so take plenty of pictures.
+Guatapé is a colorful town near Medellín, known for its painted facades (zócalos), an artificial lake with islands, and the massive Peñol Rock.
+Its cobblestone streets and bright houses make it a great spot for photos.

 A bus ticket to Guatape is about 20000 to 25000 Cop.